Economy of Japan: Industry

 Japanese manufacturing and industry is very diversified, with a variety of advanced industries that are highly successful.
 Industry accounts for 30.1% (2017) of the nation's GDP.
 The country's manufacturing output is the third highest in the world.

 Industry is concentrated in several regions, with the Kantō region surrounding Tokyo, (the Keihin industrial region) as well as the Kansai region surrounding Osaka (the Hanshin industrial region) and the Tōkai region surrounding Nagoya (the Chūkyō–Tōkai industrial region) the main industrial centers.
 Other industrial centers include the southwestern part of Honshū and northern Shikoku around the Seto Inland Sea (the Setouchi industrial region); and the northern part of Kyūshū (Kitakyūshū).
 In addition, a long narrow belt of industrial centers called the Taiheiyō Belt is found between Tokyo and Fukuoka, established by particular industries, that have developed as mill towns.

 Japan enjoys high technological development in many fields, including consumer electronics, automobile manufacturing, semiconductor manufacturing, optical fibers, optoelectronics, optical media, facsimile and copy machines, and fermentation processes in food and biochemistry.
-However, many Japanese companies are facing emerging rivals from the United States, South Korea, and China.
+However, many Japanese companies are facing emerging rivals from the United States, South Korea, and Taiwan.

 Automobile manufacturing

 Japan is the third biggest producer of automobiles in the world.
 Toyota is currently the world's largest car maker, and the Japanese car makers Nissan, Honda, Suzuki, and Mazda also count for some of the largest car makers in the world.
+By number, Japan is the world's second-largest exporter of cars after China as of 2024.